Fear of Flying (album): Singles

 The second single, "Case of the Ex", was released commercially on August 28, 2000.
 Originally a rap song, producer Tricky Stewart heavily rearranged the track to make it fit Mya's persona.
 The song peaked at number two on the Billboard Hot 100 and number 10 on the Hot R&B/Hip-Hop Songs chart.
 Globally, "Case of the Ex" experienced similar success, peaking at number one in Australia for two weeks and earned a platinum certification from the Australian Recording Industry Association.
 In the United Kingdom the song charted within the top 10 and earned a silver certification from the British Phonographic Industry.
 Elsewhere in Europe the song peaked within the Top 40 in The Netherlands, Belgium, Ireland, Scotland, France and Germany.

 The third and final single released from the album, "Free", originally appeared on the original soundtrack to the crime comedy film Bait (2000) starring Jamie Foxx.
-The track was written and produced by Jimmy Jam & Terry Lewis.
+The track was written and produced by Jimmy Jam and Terry Lewis.
 "Free" reached number 42 on the Billboard Hot 100 and number 52 on the Hot R&B/Hip-Hop Songs chart.
-Meanwhile, internationally, "Free" performed even better peaking within the top 10 in Australia, the song received a platinum certification from the Australian Recording Industry Association.
-Elsewhere, the song charted within the top 20 in United Kingdom and Poland, and within the top 40 in Ireland and Scotland.
+Internationally, "Free" performed even better, peaking within the top 10 in Australia.
+The song received a platinum certification from the Australian Recording Industry Association.
+Elsewhere, the song charted within the top 20 in the United Kingdom and Poland, and within the top 40 in Ireland and Scotland.